Year 1 Spring 1

 To write labels, captions and simple sentences.
 To re-visit recognition of Phase 2 and Phase 3 letters and their sounds in order to read and write.
 To focus on correct letter formation.
 To share together and read a wide variety of books to help develop a love of stories and reading.

 To count forwards and backwards in 1s to 30.
-To count forwards and backwards in 10s to 100.
 To recognise and write numbers to 30.
 To begin to gain an understanding of place value.
 To recognise and describe common 2D and 3D shapes.
-To measure objects using non-standard and standard units of measurement.
+To measure objects using non-standard units of measurement (hands, cubes etc).

 The Catholic Faith: Looking at ‘God’s Great Plan’ and exploring the beauty of God’s world through circle time discussions and activities, drawings, music and dance.

 To name and understand the uses of the different parts of our body.
 To explore our senses and the important role they play.
 To discuss the importance of healthy eating (link to Harvest) and exercise and relate to growth.

 To discuss ‘belonging’ in relation to our family, church and community.

 To explore our local environment facilities.
 To look at the different ways to keep safe.